RAhmedM/TurboEditor/README.md

 Follow these steps to get TurboEdit up and running on your local machine:

 - Clone the repository: ```git clone https://github.com/RAhmedM/TurboEdit.git```
-- Build the project using the provided Makefile using `make` or your preferred build system.
+- Build the project using the provided Makefile using `make`.
 Run the executable `./TurboEditor` and start editing text files.

 Refer to the Documentation for more detailed information on building, usage, and contributing.